 a spirit, a wraith, the young man who had been

 He doffed his helmet and set down his gun

 and said to me quietly, “They smile, because they know my fight is done.

-“We stormed the beaches and all of us died
+“We stormed the beaches and every one of us died

-Hell unleashed on this earth had consumed all our lives.
+We unleashed hell on this earth and it consumed all our lives.

 “Some carried on as we knew no other way

-Death simply couldn’t collect us all that terrible day.
+Death simply couldn’t collect us all on that terrible day.

 “We were too many, and we were too strong.

 Dead but still here, none knew for how long.